 Green’s designs were first shown on-schedule through Topman and Fashion East’s MAN show for London Collections: Men autumn/winter 13.
 Two further showings through the initiative continued to explore a unique marriage between boundary-pushing showmanship and wearability.

 With the support of NEWGEN Men, spring/summer 15 saw Green’s first solo show at London Collections: Men.
 Achieving widespread critical acclaim, the collection cemented the brands core themes of uniform and utility through a cult-like notion of community.
-This concept is echoed most clearly In the recurring presence of Green’s signature worker jacket, which is subtly adapted for each of his collections.
+This concept is echoed most clearly in the recurring presence of Green’s signature worker jacket, which continues to be subtly adapted for each of his collections.

 Craig Green is stocked by some of the world’s most prestigious retailers including Dover Street Market, 10 Corso Como, Selfridges, Barney’s, Joyce and Galeries Lafayettes.
-His vision has also been lent to a range of one-off and commercialized brand collaborations.
-Most notably, this has included a range of shoes for Bally of Switzerland and sports inspired casualwear for Champion USA.
+Notable celebrity fans include Drake, Rihanna and FKA Twigs.

 Portrait image: Lucy Carr-Ellison